 After 10 years of collaboration, the Gulf of Mexico Alliance partnership is nearly 900 people strong.
-Our members are from State and Federal agencies, NGOs, academia and businesses – all with a goal of ensuring a healthy and resilient Gulf of Mexico.
-After careful consideration and evaluation, the GOMA Alliance Management Team has recently elected to tweak the priorities supported by the Gulf of Mexico Alliance partnership.
-Important to note: none of the existing focus areas are eliminated, but may be redistributed within the new team structure!
+Our members are from state and federal agencies, NGOs, academia and businesses – all with a goal of ensuring a healthy and resilient Gulf of Mexico.
+In 2014, after careful consideration and evaluation, the GOMA Alliance Management Team elected to update the priorities supported by the Gulf of Mexico Alliance partnership.
+Important to note: none of the focus areas were eliminated, but are redistributed within the new team structure.

 Priority Issue Teams

 COASTAL RESILIENCE – The existing Resilience Team will continue many of its successful actions and explore others that have immediate effects on our ability to respond to natural and man-made hazards.
 This team will continue to be led by the State of Mississippi, Department of Marine Resources.
 Click here to contact the Coastal Resilience Team Coordinator.

 DATA & MONITORING – This new team will incorporate the water quality monitoring efforts as well as many of the data and data acquisition efforts of the Ecosystems Team.
 This team will be led by the State of Florida, Department of Environmental Protection.
 Click here to contact the Data & Monitoring Team Coordinator.